bitpeach/EarthLiveForMatlab/README.md

  * We can use the Matlab function 'urlread(URL)' to download those sub-pictures.
 Also, we can use the CDN to help us downloading those sub-pictures for avoiding the failed downlink.

  # The running steps of Matlab Codes
 * Firstly, solve the JSON format file from 'http://himawari8.nict.go.jp/img/D531106/latest.json'.
 For Matlab, the JSON file resolving is a time-consuming job.
 We should write a JSON reading Matlab function script whereas Python has a standard function or interface.
+Regular expressions in Matlab codes have been tried.

 * Secondly, use the CDN to help downloading the pictures.
 Using CDN function is to fetch the remote web link as the following situaion, where interface URL is shown as 'himawari8-dl.nict.go.jp/himawari8/img/D531106/8d/550/2016/05/15/100000_0_0.png'.
 </br>`http://res.cloudinary.com/[%Your_Cloud_Account_Name]/image/fetch/[%interface URL]`